vlladin/cohort-six/program-guide/program-details.md

 - Your application and areas of interest
 - Your history of open source contributions
 - Your existing contributions to the Ethereum ecosystem
-- Relevant prior work experience
+- Relevant prior work and educational experience

 We will be prioritizing candidates which have something that we consider a strong signal of both interest and ability.